H.P. Lovecraft and Nicholas Roerich in New York

 Just as I gave up on my lunch of tentacles and ESB, HPL gave up on his marriage.
 After a few years, he and Sonia were still living separately and agreed to an amicable divorce, which was never completed.
 Lovecraft returned to Providence and moved back in with his elderly aunts in April of 1926.
 The following decade was his most prolific, in which he produced almost all of his best-known works for the leading pulp magazines of the time.
 He did come back to visit New York from time to time, visiting friends in 1926, 1928, and around Christmas in 1932, but they were short visits from his home in Providence.

 His time in Brooklyn had been productive.
-In August 1925 he wrote The Horror at Red Hook, the outline to The Call of Cthulhu, and He.
-In March 1926 he wrote Cool Air, another of his distinctively New York stories.Cthulhu
+In August 1925 he wrote The Horror at Red Hook, the outline of The Call of Cthulhu, and He.
+In March 1926 he wrote Cool Air, another of his distinctively New York stories.Cthulhu and

 Lovecraft was relatively unknown while alive.
 His stories appeared in the relatively prominent pulp magazines such as Weird Tales, often eliciting letters of outrage from regular readers, but not many people knew his name.
 Later critics have grouped his fiction into three categories: